Comprehensive Advanced Palliative Care Education (CAPCE)

-Comprehensive Advanced Palliative Care Education (CAPCE) focuses on the development and role of the nurse (RNs, RPNs and NPs) as a hospice palliative care resource for the inter-professional team in long term care homes, home care agencies, hospitals and communities.
+Comprehensive Advanced Palliative Care Education (CAPCE) program is an immersive experience into the “art” and “science” of providing high quality, best evidence-informed palliative care.
+This program focuses on the development and role of the nurse (RNs, RPNs and NPs) as a hospice palliative care resource for the inter-professional team in long term care homes, home care agencies, hospitals and communities.
 It covers best practice standards and aligns with A Model to Guide Hospice Palliative Care.

 Prerequisite: Fundamentals of Hospice Palliative Care

-- Case-based learning sessions (four sessions x 4 hours each, in person)
+- Case-based learning sessions (four sessions x 4 hours each, in-class, live virtual learning)

-- Coaching sessions (six sessions x 2 hours each, in person)
+- Coaching sessions (six sessions x 2 hours each, in-class, live virtual learning)

 - Peer-to-Peer Exchanges / Learning Debriefs (four sessions)